• Skip to primary navigation

 What is the difference between Chow Mein and Lo Mein noodles?

-The main differences between Lo Mein and Chow Mein recipes are the type of noodles used, the cooking method, the sauce, and the resulting texture.
+The main differences between a classic Lo Mein noodles recipe and Chow Mein recipes are the type of noodles used, the cooking method, the sauce, and the resulting texture.
 Lo mein noodles tend to be fatter and chewy while Chow Mein noodles are a thinner type of noodle.
 Lo mein noodles are normally coated in a richer sauce, being this the star of the dish.
 Chow Mein noodles are drier and served with a wide variety of veggies.

 Easy Vegetable Chow Mein